 How To Plant Lemongrass

 It’s Hardiness Zones

-Lemongrass, a tropical grass, grows best in sun, even in warm climates.
-It will grow in semi sun conditions, but slower and a little smaller.
-Some gardeners make this trade-off in order to ensure the plant is well located for convenient watering.
+Lemongrass, a tropical grass, grows best in full sun, even in warm climates.
+It will grow in semi-sun conditions, but slower and a little smaller.
+Some gardeners make this trade-off in order to ensure the plant is well-located for convenient watering.
 Amend the soil with organic matter for best performance.

 Lemongrass is a nitrogen hog!
 Feed it according to instructions with a slow-release 6-4-0 fertilizer.

 Trimming and Pruning

 Lemongrass is a vigorous grower and may require a low trimming more than once per year.
 In fall or early spring, while the plant is still dormant trim the tall grasses.
 Use the cut ends as an excellent, and seed-free, mulch for other plants.

 - Add it to your sunny herb garden.
 You will be cutting from the ground.
 Please keep it in a place convenient to reach.